marius-m/wt4/README.md

 # WT4

-Main idea is to speed up time tracking and logging work with ease and it should work indenpendently of the platform.
+App to speed up time tracking and logging work with ease.

 The project is still in development, but main features are already completely/partially done.

-* Time tracking
+* Traking time, logging work
 * Create/update/delete work locally
-* Basic JIRA integration (upload local work, merge worklog from remote).
-* Bundling to all major platforms - OSX, Windows, Linux
+* Basic JIRA synchronization (Though still works only one way)

 ## Download